glassflow/charts/charts/glassflow-etl/README.md

 4. Resource Management:
    - Adjust resource requests and limits based on your workload
    - Monitor resource usage and adjust accordingly
    - Consider using autoscaling for production workloads

+5. Service Configuration:
+   - UI and API services are configured independently
+   - Each component can have different service types and ports
+   - Global image registry and pull secrets apply to all components